Sarathchandra1202/My_Portfolio/README.md

 # My_Portfolio
 Hi!
-This is sarath chandra, this is my portfolio
+This is Sarathchandra, this is my portfolio